Products

 • Slightly familiar

-Which research method is better?
-It depends on your research goals and what you want to do with the data you collect.
+Which method is better?
+It depends on your research goals and data needs.

 Qualitative research is a type of first-hand observation where researchers focus on understanding human behaviors, motivations, and emotions.
 The most common types of qualitative research are interviews, focus groups, and surveys that ask for written responses.